Optimization-Embedded Active Multi-Fidelity Surrogate Learning for Multi-Condition Airfoil Shape Optimization: Introduction

 The proposed approach is demonstrated on a two-condition airfoil shape optimization problem using a 12-parameter CST representation, combining XFOIL and RANS simulations.
 The results provide quantitative evidence of surrogate convergence during optimization, reductions in high-fidelity cost through adaptive refinement, and physically interpretable aerodynamic trends, illustrating the behavior of the proposed strategy on a multi-condition airfoil design problem.

-The main contributions of this work are threefold: (i) an optimization-embedded active multi-fidelity strategy in which high-fidelity calls are triggered by uncertainty rather than by a fixed schedule; (ii) a condition-wise decoupled surrogate architecture enabling independent refinement across operating points; and (iii) a two-condition CST-based airfoil optimization study combining panel method (LF) and RANS (HF), including cost and convergence analyses.
+The main contributions of this work are threefold: (i) an optimization-embedded active multi-fidelity refinement strategy that couples candidate-level uncertainty-triggered high-fidelity escalation with mandatory high-fidelity validation of elite individuals and synchronized population re-evaluation within the evolutionary search; (ii) a condition-wise low-fidelity-informed Gaussian-process transfer formulation, in which independent surrogates map geometric variables and low-fidelity aerodynamic outputs to high-fidelity-consistent predictions for each operating point; and (iii) a two-condition CST-based airfoil optimization study combining XFOIL low-fidelity evaluations and RANS high-fidelity simulations, including surrogate-error reduction, high-fidelity budget analysis, and additional ablation/validation analyses designed to isolate the contribution of the active refinement mechanism.

 The remainder of this paper is organized as follows. \hyperref[s:methodology]{Section~\ref*{s:methodology}} presents the proposed methodology, including the airfoil parametrization, the numerical setup of the low- and high-fidelity solvers, the multi-fidelity surrogate modeling strategy, and the optimization-embedded active learning framework. \hyperref[s:Results]{Section~\ref*{s:Results}} discusses the results of the multi-condition airfoil optimization campaign, including convergence behavior, computational cost analysis, surrogate validation, and physical interpretation of the optimized geometries.
-Finally, \autoref{s:Conclusions} summarizes the main conclusions and outlines perspectives for future developments.
+Finally, \hyperref[s:Conclusions]{Section~\ref*{s:Conclusions}} summarizes the main conclusions and outlines perspectives for future developments.